flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/place_cells.md

 What we would like to do here is comparing alternative models: position + speed, position only or speed only.
 However, scikit-learn's cross-validation assumes that the input to the pipeline does not change, only the hyperparameters do.
 So, how do we go about model selection since we require different input for different model we want to compare?

-Here is a neat NeMoS trick to circumvent that.
-First we need to define a "null" basis taking advantage of `CustomBasis`, which defines a basis from a list of functions.
+Here is a neat NeMoS trick to circumvent that. scikit-learn's GridSearchCV assumes the INPUT stays the same across all models, but for feature selection, we want to compare models with different features (position + speed, position only, speed only).
+The solution: create a "null" basis that produces zero features, so all models take the same 2D input (position, speed) but some features become empty.
+First we need to define this "null" basis taking advantage of `CustomBasis`, which defines a basis from a list of functions.

 ```{code-cell} ipython3
 # this function creates an empty array (n_sample, 0)